rgomide/react-native-web-lessons/12-async-storage/README.md

 ## Exercise

-In this homework, you will be implementing a React Native project with at least 5 screens that consume data from an open API.
+In this exercise, you will be implementing a React Native project with at least 5 screens that consume data from an open API.
 Additionally, you will explore the use of useState, useEffect, and useContext hooks to manage state and data flow within your application.

 ### Requirements:

-- Create a React Native project that includes at least 5 screens.
+- Create a React Native project that includes the 5 screens desbribed in next topic.
 - The screens should be connected through a navigation stack using React Navigation.
 - Your application should consume data from an open API.
-You can choose any API that provides data relevant to your application.
+You can choose any API ([public-apis](https://github.com/public-apis/public-apis)) that provides data relevant to your application.
 - You should use Axios to make API requests and handle responses.
-- Use useState hook to manage state within your components.
+- Use `useState` hook to manage state within your components.
 You should use this hook to store data retrieved from the API and any other stateful data required by your application.
-- Use useEffect hook to manage side effects within your components.
+- Use `useEffect` hook to manage side effects within your components.
 You should use this hook to fetch data from the API and perform any other side effects required by your application.
-- Use useContext hook to manage global state within your application.
+- Use `useContext` hook to manage global state within your application.
 You should use this hook to share state and data between components that are not directly related in the component tree.

-### Suggestions for Screens:
+### Required Screens:

 1. `Home screen`: Display a list of items retrieved from the API.
 This screen should demonstrate the use of useState, useEffect, and useContext hooks.
 2. `Detail screen`: Display the details of an item selected from the Home screen.
 This screen should demonstrate the use of props to pass data between screens.